RAF Cosford: Origins

 The airfield runway was originally a grass strip.
-During the bad winter of 1940–4 landing heavy aircraft, such as Vickers Wellingtons and Avro Ansons, turned the strip into a mudbath.
+During the bad winter of 1940–41 landing heavy aircraft, such as Vickers Wellingtons and Avro Ansons, turned the strip into a mudbath.
 This prompted the construction of a paved runway of 1146 yd long and 46 yd wide.

-A substantial hospital staffed by Princess Mary's Royal Air Force Nursing Service personnel was established at RAF Cosford and was the most westerly such RAF hospital in the UK.
+The substantial RAF Hospital Cosford, staffed by the Princess Mary's Royal Air Force Nursing Service, was established at the station in 1940.
+It was the most westerly such RAF hospital in the UK.
 It consisted of wooden spurred huts.
 It was the main centre for repatriated prisoners of war, processing more than 13,000 by 1948.
 Many from the Far East had to remain for long-term treatment.
 The hospital was open to the general public as well as servicemen and women.
 It was closed on 31 December 1977 and demolished in 1980.

+No. 9 Maintenance Unit closed in 1956.
+Its place was taken by No. 236 Maintenance Unit RAF which received and issued mechanical transport vehicles.
+This unit was to remain at Cosford for 10 years.
+In 1959 an air experience flight was established.
+It was primarily to give air experience to ATC cadets, although this was soon expanded to include Boy Entrants.
+This flight replaced the old station flight with an odd assortment of Tiger Moths, Ansons and Chipmunks.

+In 1963 the RAF School of Photography moves to Cosford.
+In 1977, the RAF School of Physical Training returned to Cosford.

 The extensive sports facilities at Cosford, located around a banked indoor running track, became well known nationally through televised annual indoor championships that featured top athletes from all over the world.